 Expeditionary Marines to train on Guam

-DEDEDO, GUAM (Dec.
-29, 2015) - The 31st Marine Expeditionary Unit (MEU) is scheduled to participate in a live-fire Realistic Urban Training Exercise (RUTEX) on Guam from Jan.
-6-16 in preparation of the unit’s deployment in the Asia-Pacific late this year.
+DEDEDO, GUAM (Jan.
+13, 2017) - The 31st Marine Expeditionary Unit (MEU) is scheduled to participate in a Realistic Urban Training Exercise (RUTEX) on Guam from Jan.
+23 to Feb.
+4 in preparation of the unit's deployment in the Asia-Pacific late this year.

-The training on Guam will be held at South Finegayan Housing and near the Tanguisson Power Plant in Dededo.
-Residents of the island could see Marines periodically throughout the exercise and are likely to notice increased military activities operating in this area on the 13th and 15th of January.
+For a brief period, raid exercises will be held at the Tanguisson Power Plant in Dededo, at the Governor Richard J. Bordallo Complex at Adelup and at Northwest Field on Andersen Air Force Base.
+Residents of the island could see Marines periodically throughout the exercise and may notice increased military activities during the exercise period.

-Since August of this year, planners for the exercise have coordinated through the appropriate territorial and village agencies and officials to ensure safety and minimize the impact on the community.
+Since August of last year, planners for the exercise have coordinated through the appropriate territorial and village agencies and officials to ensure safety and minimize the impact on the community.
 Some of these agencies include the Office of the Governor and Lt.
-Governor, Guam Fire Department, Guam Police Department, the Offices of Guam Homeland Security and Civil Defense as well as the FBI and Guam Federal Aviation Administration.
+Governor, Guam Fire Department, Guam Police Department, the Offices of Guam Homeland Security and Civil Defense as well as the Federal Bureau of Investigations and the Federal Aviation Administration.

-“Working in this relatively unfamiliar environment is critical to our success and the safety of the Marines we train,” said Col. Romin Dasmalchi, commander of the 31st MEU.
-“As the nation’s only permanently deployed Marine Expeditionary Unit, we must be able to react with little or no notice to threats in urban communities.”
+"Working in an unfamiliar environment is critical to the success of our Marines," said Col. Colonel Tye R. Wallace, commander of the 31st MEU.
+"As the nation's only permanently deployed Marine Expeditionary Unit, we must be able to react with little or no notice to threats in urban communities."